thibmaek/awesome-raspberry-pi/README.md

 - [Processing](https://pi.processing.org/get-started/) - Processing Development Environment running on Raspberry Pi.
 - [Pwnagotchi](https://github.com/evilsocket/pwnagotchi) - Pwnagotchi is an AI based Wi-Fi cracking tool that learns from its surrounding WiFi environment to maximize the crackable WPA key material it captures.
 - [RaspAP-webgui](https://github.com/billz/raspap-webgui) - A simple, responsive web interface to control wifi, hostapd and related services on the Raspberry Pi.
+- [Raspberry Pi Imager](https://www.raspberrypi.org/blog/raspberry-pi-imager-imaging-utility/) - An easy way to install Raspberry Pi OS and other operating systems to an SD card ready to use with your Raspberry Pi
 - [Raspbian QEMU with network](https://ownyourbits.com/2017/02/06/raspbian-on-qemu-with-network-access/) - Simple tool to launch QEMU on Raspbian with the required modifications on the system and kernel.
 Automatic network access.
 Handy to create images in your PC.
 - [Resin Bridge](https://github.com/resin-io-playground/resin-bridge) - Simple application/repo to bridge a Raspberry Pi's wlan0 interface to devices plugged into it over ethernet (eth0).
 - [TorTiPi](https://github.com/r0hi7/tortipi) - Shell script to automate the task of converting Raspberry Pi into a tor based wifi hotspot.